kyleu/projectforge/module/upgrade/doc/module/upgrade.md

 ### Usage

-- Adds a new command for upgrading to the latest Github Release
+- Adds a new command for upgrading to the latest Github Release, just pass argument `upgrade` to the command line invocation